Voter Registration & Elections

 - call the City Clerk's office at 992-4200

-- write the City Clerk, 73 Harlow St., Bangor
+- submit written application to the City Clerk, 73 Harlow St., Bangor

 - visit the City Clerk's office during regular business hours